Do you love your neighborhood grocery store, and buy everything you need there?

 Go to the dollar store and pick up some equally nice options for a buck or even 50 cents.
 We cite greeting cards in “21 Things You Should Always Buy at a Dollar Store.”

-Batteries are an essential part of life, particularly if you’re a parent on Christmas morning.
+Batteries are an essential part of life, particularly if you’re a parent on Christmas morning or even just someone who relies on the TV remote.
 However, there’s no reason to overpay.

 Head to the warehouse club of your choice, where you can stock up on bulk packages that bring your per-battery cost down.
 Amazon also sells bulk packages of batteries, including its own AmazonBasics brand.

 A single issue of a magazine at the grocery store will set you back $3 or $4 or more.
-For many publications, you can subscribe for the entire year for less than $20.
+For many publications, you can subscribe to get them delivered to your home for the entire year for less than $20.

-There are also plenty of ways to get discounted access to your favorite titles, as we detail in “3 Ways to Read Magazines Online for Free or Cheap.”
+There are also plenty of ways to get discounted access to your favorite titles, as we detail in “4 Ways to Read Magazines for Free or Cheap.”

 Buying them from a grocery store is easy, but you’ll pay a lot less per diaper by using Amazon’s Subscribe & Save service.
 It gives Prime members up to 20% off diaper subscriptions — which are basically just recurring deliveries — depending on how many items they subscribe to.